xulion/scope4code/README.md

 # VS Code cscope support
      This extension add cscope support for Visual Studio Code.
 Currently it supports only C/C++.

+## This extension is still very preliminary.
+     This is the very early release of cscope support in vs code.
+If you encounter any issue, pls log it [here](https://github.com/xulion/scope4code/issues)

 ## Who may need this extension
 Visual Studio Code C/C++ extension already supported tag parsing and symbol searching, which is based on Clang tag system.
 However, when working with a very large projects, the way it currently works could be very annoying:
 * The extension will try search all the folders for all source code while creating database.
 It takes hours to build the database.